Zone Look-up Map

 - Note that the last column includes Use-specific Standards (i.e. the fine print!) that further restricts these uses and provides additional requirements.

-- The Use-Specific Standard for Group Homes requires that they be 1,500 feet apart and caps the total number in each Council district to 30.
+- The Use-Specific Standard for Group Homes requires that they be 1,500 feet apart and caps the total number in each Council district to a maximum of 30 group homes.

 The size thresholds for small, medium, and large are included in the definitions for the uses in Part 7 of the IDO.